-is the maximum supported modulation order given by supportedModulationOrderDL for downlink and supportedModulationOrderUL for uplink.
+is the maximum supported modulation order given by supportedModulationOrderDL, pdsch-256QAM-FR1 and pdsch-256QAM-FR2 for downlink and supportedModulationOrderUL and pusch-256QAM for uplink.

 is the scaling factor given by scalingFactor and can take the values 1, 0.8, 0.75, and 0.4.